-Notes from a lifelong insomniac on how to sleep on a plane
+Notes from a Lifelong Insomniac on the Best Way to Sleep on a Plane

 It’s probably fair to say that I am one of the world’s worst sleepers.
 A dog barks outside, I’m awake.
 A baby cries, I’m up for the rest of the night.
 Someone coughs and I’m firing up my laptop: no more sleep for me til our weary old earth spins around once more.
 (Exhibit A: I’m writing this at 4am.)